A Profile of Humble ISD

 One of the fastest growing districts in the state, Humble has been in an aggressive building program for a number of years.
 Its attractive, well-maintained elementary, middle and high school campuses are primarily closed concept with flexibility for team teaching activities.
 Most students are assigned to schools within their neighborhoods.

-Bond funds provided for the construction of two new comprehensive high schools, total renovation of the district's flagship high schools, two middle schools, and five elementary schools.
+Bond funds provided for the renovation of the district's high schools, a new middle school, and several new elementary schools.
 High schools are state-of-the-art facilities designed to promote small learning communities.
 The goal is to build stronger relationships, keep track of learning, have available advising, and promote affective learning.

 Turner Stadium, which serves as the home stadium for all five comprehensive high schools in Humble ISD, has been completely renovated, and hosted the 2016 Junior Olympics track and field events.